od-c0d3r/bookstore-react-redux/README.md

 > Milestone 3 : Connect application to an existing API to create and remove books in a remote server and save a copy at localStorage for quick access.

+> Milestone 4 : Add styling. will use Zeplin as a collaboration tool.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Built With